hexanal/fredmercy-blog/src/content/en/bookmarks.md

     notes:
       - this is if you like thrash metal :)

-  - tag: programming
+  - tag: nerd
     title: Devine Lu Linvega's website
     link: https://wiki.xxiivv.com/#home
     notes:
-      - my main inspiration to start blogging again and to build my own tools
+      - inspired me to start this blog thing again and to build my own tools

   - tag: music
     title: _Worship_, Bongripper